 Chris represents public school districts in all areas of school law, and has a particular experience regarding special education, education reform, and budgetary matters, including issues related to Connecticut’s statutory “Minimum Budget Requirement.”

 Julia V. Wilde(860) 251-5415 firstname.lastname@example.org

 Julia Wilde advises public school districts on a variety of general education, special education and labor and employment issues.
 Prior to joining Shipman & Goodwin, Julia served as Assistant Corporation Counsel for the City of Hartford, where she advised the City on a variety of legal matters, with an emphasis on public education, special education and labor and employment.
 In addition, she has worked for several law firms in Massachusetts.

 Linda L. Yoder(860) email@example.com

-Linda has over 25 years of experience advising public and independent schools and colleges on education matters.
+Linda serves as Co-Chair of the firm’s School Law Practice Group and has more than 25 years of experience advising public and independent schools and colleges on education matters.
 Linda has worked with many school districts throughout the state on general education, litigation and special education matters.
 She currently focuses her practice in the areas of special education, investigations of discrimination claims including Title IX, sexual harassment or race discrimination, and representation of schools in administrative and court litigation matters involving such areas as First Amendment rights, student discipline, or contract disputes.